MagicStack/MagicPython/README.md

 to read at a glance than other code or comments.

 A typical case is having a string annotation that spans several lines by using implicit string concatenation.
-Multiline strings are suboptimal for use in annotations as it may be highly undesirable to have odd indentation and extra whitespace in the annotation string.
+Multi-line strings are suboptimal for use in annotations as it may be highly undesirable to have odd indentation and extra whitespace in the annotation string.
 Of course, there is no problem using line continuation or even having comments mixed in with implicit string